umarhassan-mitodl/6.270-january-iap-2005/content/pages/related-resources.md

 ---
 ## Useful Links

-[Interactive C](http://www.kipr.org/products/interactive-c) - A newer 'improved' Interactive C with a newer 'improved' interface for a handyboard that is also a little different.
+{{% resource_link "c9bb3186-3804-4ac1-9f9d-e8a87fddc168" "Interactive C" %}} - A newer 'improved' Interactive C with a newer 'improved' interface for a handyboard that is also a little different.
 This version of IC has **not** yet been tested for use with the competition.
 Use at your own risk.

-[Constructopedia](https://www.media.mit.edu/projects/constructopedia/overview/) - A LEGO® building encyclopedia.
+{{% resource_link "7b7bc1e3-923d-4e2d-95d2-2bdaa17dec0a" "Constructopedia" %}} - A LEGO® building encyclopedia.

-[How LEGOs® Are Made](https://www.lego.com/en-us/service/help/bricks-building/brick-facts/how-lego-bricks-are-made-408100000007834) - Want to take a break?
+{{% resource_link "1d9c88c0-447f-4198-b745-7913a30f918d" "How LEGOs® Are Made" %}} - Want to take a break?
 Find out how LEGOs® are made.